 This advanced program allows individuals who are pursuing an MBA degree or have earned an MBA from another qualified institution the opportunity to globalize their knowledge of business practices and business environments.
 Individuals may enter the program through an agreement with a partner institution (Dual) or after they have already received a MBA degree from another qualified institution (Post).

-It is expected that the student has mastered the fundamental business courses of an MBA before arriving at Thunderbird.
-Thunderbird will not count credit for fundamental core business courses that were counted toward the MBA.
-If you have questions, please contact your AIS advisor.
-The Thunderbird portion of the program is designed for a Dual Degree or a Post MBA student to successfully complete a minimum requirement of 30 credit hours of 4000 and 5000 level course work above the fundamental business core level in two (2) trimesters excluding an internship.
-Twelve (12) of the 30 credit hours are required Thunderbird core courses and the remaining 18 credit hours are a combination of focus area courses (12 hours) and/or language courses (6 hours).
+The Master of Global Management is a 42-credit program, with 12 credits transferred from the partner institution and the remaining 30 credits completed in residence at Thunderbird.
+The Thunderbird portion of the program is designed for a Dual-Degree or Post-MBA student to successfully complete a minimum requirement of 30 credit hours of 4000- and 5000-level course work above the fundamental business core level in two (2) trimesters and a Winterim/Summerim, excluding an internship.
+12-15 of the 30 credit hours are required Thunderbird core courses, and the remaining credit hours are a combination of elective courses, language courses, and the 3-credit Thunderbird Global Experience (TGE) requirement.
 Students who meet the language requirement through the TOEFL/IELTS exam or OPI may choose additional elective courses.